Moving from state to state

 The Federal Motor Carrier Safety Administration is the agency you call when an interstate move goes wrong.
 They keep the public SAFER database (safer.fmcsa.dot.gov) where you can verify any USDOT number in 30 seconds.
 They also publish the booklet "Your Rights and Responsibilities When You Move" that every interstate carrier must give you before pickup — if your mover doesn't, that's a flag.

-What they don't do: settle disputes directly.
-For damage claims, you file with the carrier first and have nine months from delivery to do so.
-If the carrier denies, your next step is small claims court or arbitration through AMSA — not FMCSA.
+What the FMCSA does not do is settle disputes directly.
+For damage claims you file with the carrier first and have nine months from delivery to do so.
+If the carrier denies the claim, your next step is small claims court or the neutral arbitration programme every interstate household-goods carrier must offer you under 49 CFR 375.211, not the FMCSA.

 Frequently asked questions